 America: It’s not surprising to see someone eating a slice of pizza while rushing to get to their next destination.
 Typically, Americans eat much earlier and faster than the French.

-France: The French wouldn’t be caught dead wearing sweatpants and sandals in public.
+France: It’s almost unheard of to see someone in France wearing sweatpants and sandals in public.
 People take pride in their appearance and dress more moderately compared to Americans.

-America: While every city has its style—for example, New York is more high-fashion, while California is laid back–Americans are all about comfort and being casual.
+America: While every city has its style—for example, New York is more high-fashion, while California is laid back–Americans are usually most interested in a comfortable, casual style.
 Swim trunks and a t-shirt on a hot day are A-OK in their book.

 America: Americans are more apt to reach for a refreshingly cold beer.
 Over the past years, however, wine has become increasingly more popular.
 While not celebrated, public intoxication isn’t rare.